Zilpah1/laravel-10-for-beginners/README.md

-#Laravel 10 Course
+# Laravel 10 Course

-##Get this course from Zilpah Youtube Channel
+Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Get this code from zilpah youtube channel